 Teens 16 and 17 Years Old: Go to the Colorado Secretary of State's web site and click on "Register Online."
 Once registered, you will automatically receive a ballot for the next election for which you're eligible.

-Because of COVID-19, some election judges will not be available to work in this fall's election and many counties may need more judges.
+Douglas County needs election judges!
+Because of COVID-19, some election judges are not available to work in the November 3 election.

 High school juniors and seniors (ages 16 and 17) may be needed to work at polling places as paid student election judges.
 Being a student election judge provides students with valuable experience in grassroots democracy and enables them to earn money for working election day.